 (a) process all such Personal Data only in accordance with the written instructions given by the Licensee from time to time unless the Licensor is required by any applicable laws to process the Personal Data;

-(b) take reasonable steps to ensure that any of its employees, agents and sub-contractors who have access to such Personal Data are obliged to keep the Personal Data confidential;
+(b) ensure that any of its employees, agents and sub-contractors who have access to such Personal Data are obliged to keep the Personal Data confidential;